Mastro šŸ‘Øā€šŸ³ Docs

 `;

-Promises and AsyncIterables can always be passed directly into HTML templates without needing to be awaited – even when using htmlToResponse.
+Promises and AsyncIterables can be passed directly into HTML templates without needing to be awaited.

-However, to construct a Response that sends the chunks over the wire as soon as they’re available, use htmlToStreamingResponse.
-When running a server, this can dramatically speed up time to first byte: a user can start reading the top of your page, while the last row hasn’t even left the database yet.
-This used to be known in HTTP/1.1 as chunked transfer encoding, but is built into HTTP/2 and HTTP/3 at the protocol level.
+This can dramatically speed up time to first byte: a user can start reading the top of your page, while the last row hasn’t even left the database yet.
+In HTTP/1.1, this was known as chunked transfer encoding, but in HTTP/2 and HTTP/3 it’s built in at the lower levels of the protocol.

 import { Layout } from "../components/Layout.ts";